What is endometriosis: causes to recognise

 -

-📌 Goal of surgery : reduce pain, improve fertility, and restore pelvic anatomy.
+📌 Surgery objective: reduce pain, improve fertility and restore pelvic anatomy.

-⚠️ Caution: Even after surgery, endometriosis can recur .
-For this reason, it is essential to combine it with a natural anti-inflammatory and preventative protocol .
+⚠️ Caution: even after surgery, endometriosis can recur.
+For this reason, it is essential to combine a natural anti-inflammatory and preventive protocol.

 Alternative solutions